 A Mental Health Champion is a person who can comfortably start conversations about mental health.
 Talking about mental health at school can be daunting: people may worry about how they will be treated and how their friends and family will react.

-Mrs Pugh and Mrs Batchelor can be contacted via the school office on 01527 68430 or by email: firstname.lastname@example.org and email@example.com
+Mrs Pugh and Ms Smith can be contacted via the school office on 01527 68430 or by email: email@example.com and firstname.lastname@example.org

 Our vision of a great Mental Health Champion is someone who makes a difference because they are:

 - Passionate about helping people to understand that mental health belongs to everybody by getting everyone to talk about mental health.

 - Able to give time to undertake meaningful activities that help people to change the way they think and act about mental health.

 - Willing to engage families constructively and positively when taking action to tackle mental health stigma encouraging others to do so too.

 - Keen to spread the word about Time to Change and what the campaign has to offer to organisations.

 - Able to empower other members of staff to share their experiences of mental health problems in the workplace and encourage them to become Champions too.